kevinvongmany/task-board-manager/README.md

 ## Deploy
 This repository contains the source code for the webpage, written in HTML, CSS and JavaScript and various 3rd party APIs.
 The final rendered webpage can be located at https://kevinvongmany.github.io/task-board-manager/.

-Additionally users can access the source code in the final webpage by pressing F12, CTRL+SHIFT+I (Windows) or CMD+SHIFT+I (MacOS) on any Chrome/Firefox browsers (or any Chromium driven browser).
+Additionally users can access the source code in the final webpage by pressing `F12`, `CTRL+SHIFT+I` (Windows) or `CMD+SHIFT+I` (MacOS) on any Chrome/Firefox browsers (or any Chromium driven browser).
 Alternatively modern web browsers can access the source code through the context menu (right-click) -> View page source.

 ## Samples
 Samples of the task board application can seen below: